MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/price-change-tracking.md

 ## Configure price change tracking

 Price change tracking can be enabled at legal entity level.

-To use this feature, follow these configuration steps in Commerce headquarters:
+To use this feature, follow these configuration steps in Commerce headquarters.

-1. Go to **Retail and Commerce** > **Headquarters setup** > **Parameters** > **Commerce shared parameters**.
+1. Go to **Retail and Commerce \> Headquarters setup \> Parameters \> Commerce shared parameters**.
-1. On the **Prices and discounts** tab, add the legal entities you want to enable price change tracking into the data grids, then click **Save**.
+1. On the **Prices and discounts** tab, add the legal entities you want to enable price change tracking into the data grids, then select **Save**.
 1. Run the **1110 (Global configuration)** distribution schedule.

-For customers who use [cloud-powered product search](https://learn.microsoft.com/dynamics365/commerce/cloud-powered-search-overview) in Commerce, after first time upgrading to version **10.0.32** and later, the price change tracking is enabled by default on all legal entities where the cloud-powered product search is enabled.
+For customers who use [cloud-powered product search](cloud-powered-search-overview.md) in Commerce, after first time upgrading to version 10.0.32 and later, the price change tracking is enabled by default on all legal entities where the cloud-powered product search is enabled.
 This helps improve the efficiency of pricing data publishing in the search index by leveraging incremental updates only for products with changed prices rather than relying on full product data sync.
-Please ensure the [environment initialization process](https://learn.microsoft.com/dynamics365/commerce/enable-configure-retail-functionality) is done and the **1020 (Prices and discounts)** distribution schedule job is executed after environment upgrade to take advantage of this enhancement.
+Please ensure the [environment initialization process](enable-configure-retail-functionality.md) is done and the **1020 (Prices and discounts)** distribution schedule job is executed after environment upgrade to take advantage of this enhancement.

 To disable price change tracking on a specific legal entity, simply remove that legal entity from the price change tracking setting in Commerce shared parameters.
 The removed legal entities won’t be automatically added back even cloud-powered product search is enabled for them.
 Removing all legal entities effectively disables the entire price change tracking feature.